Phoebe.

 1. Addresses the lack of incentives and smooth navigation for everyday commuters using public transportation

-2. Creates a dedicated ecosystem for public transporation navigation
+2. Creates a dedicated ecosystem for public transportation navigation

 3. Encourages individuals to choose sustainable commuting methods